Rules on access to the National Bank of Belgium for external persons

 12.6.
 External persons agree that the Bank’s security staff may search and check their property and baggage in accordance with the Law of 10 April 1999 laying down rules on private and special security.
 In the event of theft or any other incident involving security, the Bank may in particular order duly authorised persons to check the contents of handbags, briefcases, other baggage or personal effects and wardrobes or other furniture made available to external persons.

-13. Termination of the assignment or activities
+13. Termination of the activities

 If any external person contravenes these rules or other rules applicable on the Bank’s premises, the Bank may immediately and unilaterally terminate the activities of the person concerned on its premises without any right to compensation for the latter.